 The abundance of misinformation circulating about COVID-19 and the pandemic response has led to the World Health Organization (WHO) declaring a COVID-19 ‘Infodemic’.

 We’re not just fighting an epidemic; we’re fighting an infodemic. ~ WHO Director-General Tedros Adhanom Ghebreyesus at the Munich Security Conference, February 15, 2020

-Infodemic: overabundance of information – some accurate and some not – that occurs during an epidemic.
+Infodemic: overabundance of information – some accurate and some not – that occurs during a disease outbreak.
 It can lead to confusion and ultimately mistrust in governments and public health response.

 Hoaxes, myths, and misinformation about COVID-19 can spread rapidly on social media, undermining public health and safety efforts and resulting in harm to people.

-While many platforms are beginning to add built-in fact-checking tools, you can help stop the spread of COVID-19 misinformation by:
+While many platforms have fact-checking tools, you can help stop the spread of COVID-19 misinformation by:

 - Not sharing rumours and speculation.